3.67 from 3 votes

 Servings: 4

-Frozen roast potatoes in the air fryer come out crispy and golden every time, making the perfect side to any dish.
+These frozen roast potatoes in air fryer come out crispy and golden every time, making the perfect side to any dish.

 Ingredients